disclosure: we were sent the item mentioned for the purpose of review

-You may remember that I’ve reviewed a few Wonderworld games and toys before – The Eco-house, Penguin Rescuer Game and the Trix Track 2 Way Flipper, all on behalf of the The Toadstool on-line toy shop.
-Well The Toadstool decided we needed a new challenge, and knowing Monkey’s fascination with recycling bins they thought we might quite enjoy the Eco Town Game, also by Wonderworld.
+You may remember that I’ve reviewed a few Wonderworld games and toys before – The Eco-house, Penguin Rescuer Game and the Trix Track 2 Way Flipper, all on behalf of the Toadstool online toy shop.
+Well, The Toadstool decided we needed a new challenge, and knowing my son’s fascination with recycling bins they thought we might quite enjoy the Eco Town Game, also by Wonderworld.

 Wonderworld is a Thai company that has a history of using rubberwood in their production, they also have a policy of replanting a tree for every tree they use.
 At least 70% of their packaging is made from recycled paper – so this game really puts their beliefs into practice.

-The Eco Town game is a board game suitable for children aged 3 years and over, so perfect for Monkey who will be 4 in a few months time.
-The game consists of 4 19x19cm thick cardboard game boards ….
+The Eco Town game is a board game suitable for children aged 3 years and over, so perfect for my little boy who will be 4 in a few months time.
+The game consists of 4 19x19cm thick cardboard game boards…

 ….. which can be played with separately, or joined together in a number of ways.
 I loved this idea – it makes each game different.
-We’ve played with 2 players having one board each, 2 players have 2 boards each and joined in a square like I’ve shown above, and when Daddy P and Monkey played today they had 4 boards in a row and the road could still run through the each board.
+We’ve played with 2 players having one board each, 2 players have 2 boards each and joined in a square as I’ve shown above, and when Daddy P and my boy played today they had 4 boards in a row and the road could still run through each board.

 Each board has 6 different coloured circles as shown below ….

 The object of the game is to be the first player to complete their Eco Town by rolling a coloured dice and placing the correct coloured Eco play piece on the correct circle.